FLSA Hours Worked Advisor

 Recording Hours Worked

-The FLSA requires employers to keep records on wages, hours and other items, as specified in Department of Labor regulations.
+The Fair Labor Standards Act (FLSA) requires employers to keep records on wages, hours and other items, as specified in U.S. Department of Labor regulations.
 Most of the information is of the kind generally maintained by employers in ordinary business practice and in compliance with other laws and regulations.

 Insignificant Periods of Time

 In recording working time under the FLSA, infrequent and insignificant periods of time beyond the scheduled working hours, which cannot as a practical matter be precisely recorded for payroll purposes, may be disregarded.
 The courts have held that such periods of time are de minimis (insignificant).
 This rule applies only where there are uncertain and indefinite periods of time involved, a few seconds or minutes in duration, and where the failure to count such time is justified by industrial realities.
 As noted below, an employer may not arbitrarily fail to count any part, however small, of working time that can be practically ascertained.

 For example, after clocking in you were assigned to another job.
 You transported your tools to the new job area and then informed the foreman that you were ill and went home without doing any additional work or clocking out.
 The time spent transporting the tools would be considered de minimis or insignificant because it was limited to this one time only.

 Your employer must count as hours worked any part, however small, of your fixed or regular working time or identifiable periods of time you are regularly required to spend on duties assigned to you.